-Our core facility offers the instrumentation and expertize to visualize complex systems from molecules to whole organisms and at a time scale ranging from nanoseconds to several days by the use of time-lapse imaging.
-Moreover, it possesses the instrumentation and expertize for the phenotypic characterization and sorting of eukaryotic and prokaryotic cells by flow cytometry.
+Our core facility allows researchers to explore complex systems from the level of single molecules to the whole organism and at a time scale that can range from nanoseconds to several days by the use of time-lapse imaging.
+Moreover, it possesses the equipment for the phenotypic characterization and high purity cell sorting of eukaryotic and prokaryotic cells by flow cytometry techniques.

 Our instruments are housed either in standard or Biosafety Level 3 (BSL3) conditions to permit the work with a large nature of samples, including virulent human pathogens.